Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

-Using \li+state.t+, i.e. the algorithm's state reflected as pure value, we specify each transition of the state machine at lines 18-21.
+\paragraph{Specification.} Using \li`state.t`, i.e., the algorithm's state reflected as pure value, we specify each transition of the state machine at lines~\ref{line:block:spec_beg}-\ref{line:block:spec_end}.
 Importantly, rather than specify an ``update block'' function, we use an ``update multi'' function that can process multiple blocks at a time.
-We don't impose any constraints on how \li+update_multi+ is authored: we just request that it obeys the fold law via the lemma at line 23, i.e. \li!update_multi_s ((update_multi_s s l1 b1) (l1 + length b1) b2)! \li+==+ \li!update_multi_s s l1 (concat b1 b2)!.
+We do not impose any constraints on how \li`update_multi` is authored, we only request that it obeys the fold law \li`update_multi_s ((update_multi_s s l1 b1) (l1 + length b1) b2) == update_multi_s s l1 (concat b1 b2)` via the lemma \li`update_multi_is_a_fold` (line~\ref{line:block:fold}).

 This style has several advantages.
-First, this leaves the possibility for optimized algorithms that process multiple blocks at a time to provide their own \li+update_multi+ function, rather than being forced to inefficiently process a single block.
-For unoptimized algorithms that are authored with a stateful \li+update_block+, we provide a higher-order combinator that derives an \li+update_multi+ function and its correctness lemma automatically.
-Second, by being very abstract about how the blocks are processed, we capture a wide range of behaviors for block algorithms.
-For instance, Poly1305 has immutable internal state for storing precomputations, along with an accumulator that changes with each call to \li+update_block+: we simply pick \li+state.t+ to be a pair, where the fold only operates on the second component.
+First, this leaves the possibility for optimized algorithms that process multiple blocks at a time to provide their own \li`update_multi` function, rather than being forced to inefficiently process a single block.
+For unoptimized algorithms that are authored with a stateful \li`update_block`, we provide a higher-order combinator that derives an \li`update_multi` function and its correctness lemma automatically.
+Second, by abstracting over how blocks are processed, we capture a wide range of behaviors.
+For instance, Poly1305 has immutable internal state for storing precomputations, along with an accumulator that changes with each call to \li`update_block`: we simply pick \li`state.t` to be a pair, where the fold only operates on the second component.